Choice Bolt Actions for Custom Hunting Rifles

 Any article like this is necessarily a matter of opinion.
 I have gotten enough e-mails over the years asking what action I recommend as the basis of a custom built rifle to conclude that, in at least some quarters, my opinion on this matter is considered informed.
 This article will address the question of suitable actions for bespoke rifles publicly.

 All of the actions included below have certain factors in common.
 For example, they are all turn bolt designs that cock on opening.
 Their receivers are machined from steel billets and incorporate integral recoil lugs.
 The finished receivers have generous loading/ejection ports that make single loading cartridges convenient and clearing jams, should they occur, easier.
-They have one-piece bolt bodies with integral bolt heads and locking lugs, also machined from steel billets.
+They have machined, one-piece bolt bodies with integral bolt heads and locking lugs.
 Their bolts lock at the front using two or more lugs and have one-piece firing pins.
-The bolt stop is independent of the trigger.
-Their clean, single stage trigger systems are user adjustable for pull weight.
+Their trigger systems are user adjustable.
 They use one-piece bottom irons and the models with integral box magazines have hinged magazine floorplates.
 (The unique Mannlicher-Schoenauer, alone among the rifles listed below, uses a rotary magazine and the press of a button unloads the contents of the magazine out the ejection port.)
 They are, or were, produced in industrialized nations in Europe, Japan, or the USA.

 The selected actions are divided into two groups, controlled and push feed.
 Controlled feed actions are preferred for hunting dangerous game, but in most other hunting applications the question of controlled or push feed is moot.
 Thus, if I were commissioning a custom-built dangerous game rifle, I would choose an action from the controlled feed list; for other hunting applications, I would consider the actions on both lists.